How to Jump Start a Car

 - If you try and start the car but hear only clicking, there’s likely an issue with your starter.
 Schedule service at Partyka Mazda near Wallingford to help resolve the issue.

 - If the electrical systems of the car turn on, but the engine fails to turn over, the problem could be a number of things.
 The ignition switch, battery, starter, or a fuse could be causing problems.
 Again, heading to our North Haven-area dealership is your best bet.

 Turn to Partyka Mazda for Service

 If you need a jumpstart car service, a new battery, or need help diagnosing an issue, our team is here to help!
 Don’t hesitate to contact us with any questions, or to call us at 203-288-7761 to schedule an appointment with our service experts today.
-Also be sure to read up on tire rotations and winter emergency car kits with our team!
+Also be sure to read up on tire rotations, Mazda3 hatchback trims, and winter emergency car kits with our team!
 We’d also love to help you compare a moonroof vs. sunroof.